I recently had hip surgery to repair a torn labrum on my left hip. I share my experience with surgery and my recovery so far!

 - Week 15: hip is doing great!
 I have some tightness that will take a while to continue to resolve, but if I continue to stay active and stretch, it will improve.
 At my 12 week appointment, my doctor told me that I needed to continue to stay active and exercise to keep scar tissue from forming in my hip joint as the year goes on.
 So I need to keep moving!

-- 4-1/2 months: I had my knee surgery about 4-1/2 months after my hip surgery, and the sitting from my knee surgery has made my hip surgery are tight!
+- 4-1/2 months: I had my knee surgery about 4-1/2 months after my hip surgery, and the sitting from my knee surgery has made my hip tight!
 As my knee heals, I have to make sure that I’m adequately stretching my hip flexor on my surgery side to keep the scar tissue from re-forming in my hip and under the incisions.
 So it’s important for me to make sure that I’m continuing to stretch and stay active!

 - 5-1/2 months: my IT band on the surgical side after my hip surgery has gotten tight from slight neglect after my knee surgery, so we’re going to work on that in physical therapy.
 I also need to start foam rolling it again now that I am released to do that after my knee surgery.
 Let the pain/rolling commence!